akliyachir/Mern_stack_Articles_Publishing_platform/README.md

 # articles publishing platform

-with user authentification, hashed password, tokens, validations, mongoose, express... at the client side, react-router-dom 6.8, regular forms and tiptap for text editor
+with user authentification, hashed password, tokens, validations, mongoose, express... at the client side, react-router-dom 6.8,  forms and tiptap for text editor

 ## usage :